Mali: Etymology

 The name Mali is taken from the name of the Mali Empire.
-The name means "the place where the king lives" and carries a connotation of strength.
+It means "the place where the king lives" and carries a connotation of strength.

-Guinean writer Djibril Niane suggests in Sundiata: An Epic of Old Mali (1965) that it is not impossible that Mali was the name given to one of the capitals of the emperors.
-14th-century Moroccan traveler Ibn Battuta reported that the capital of the Mali Empire was called Mali.
-One Mandinka tradition tells that the legendary first emperor Sundiata Keita changed himself into a hippopotamus upon his death in the Sankarani River and that it's possible to find villages in the area of this river, termed "old Mali", which have Mali for a name.
+Fourteenth-century Maghrebi traveller Ibn Battuta reported that the capital of the empire was called Mali.
+One Mandinka tradition tells that the legendary first emperor Sundiata Keita changed himself into a hippopotamus upon his death in the Sankarani River and that it was possible to find villages in the area of this river called "old Mali".
 A study of Malian proverbs noted that in old Mali, there is a village called Malikoma, which means "New Mali", and that Mali could have formerly been the name of a city.

 Another theory suggests that Mali is a Fulani pronunciation of the name of the Mande peoples.
 It is suggested that a sound shift led to the change, whereby in Fulani the alveolar segment /nd/ shifts to /l/ and the terminal vowel denasalizes and raises, leading "Manden" to shift to /mali/.

 History

-Rock paintings and carvings indicate that northern Mali has been inhabited since prehistoric times when the Sahara was fertile grassland.
-Farming took place by 5000 BC and iron was used around 500 BC.